 About Me

-Welcome!
-I am Malika Nisal Ratnayake, a Research Fellow at the Department of Data Science and AI at Monash University, Australia and a 2024 National Geographic Explorer.
-My research interests revolve around the intersection of computer vision, artificial intelligence, and ecology, with a specific focus on advancing pollination monitoring for agriculture and conservation.
+Hi, I’m Malika Ratnayake!
+I am a Research Fellow at the Department of Data Science and AI at Monash University, Australia, and a 2024 National Geographic Explorer.
+My research focuses on the intersection of computer science, engineering, ecology, and agriculture, where I develop novel technologies and methods to advance insect pollination monitoring for agriculture and conservation.

 Publications